 You’re sitting quietly reading a book when you hear a dog barking outside.
 Your rabbit hears it too and immediately goes on the alert.
 Your little bunny has their ears forward and almost looks like they’re ready to run, when all of a sudden you hear a loud THUMP!

-Rabbits will thump their hind legs most commonly when they are scared.
-This is an instinctual behavior that rabbits use to warn their family group of nearby danger.
-Rabbits will also thump when they are angry or irritated.
-In these cases the thump is used as a warning sign to tell unfamiliar rabbits and predators that they are ready for a fight.
+Rabbits will instinctively thump when they are scared.
+It’s a way to warn their family that danger is near.
+Less commonly, rabbits will also thump when they are territorial or angry.
+In these cases, thumping is a warning to tell unfamiliar rabbits and predators that they are ready for a fight.

 Whatever the reason may be, a rabbit thump can be a very jarring sound.
 It’s like a big, fat book just got slammed onto the ground.
 All of a sudden your quiet little bunny is the noisiest one in the room.
 Sometimes a rabbit will thump just once and be done, but they can also thump continuously, causing a big disruption in your afternoon (or sometimes sleep).
 I will teach you what to do when your rabbit starts thumping up a storm so that they will be happy and you can go back to enjoying a quiet home.